Licensing Oracle Software in the Cloud Computing Environment

 Oracle Cloud Licensing Calculation

-- Instances with four or fewer Amazon vCPUs or Azure vCPUs should be considered equivalent to one socket (or one Oracle processor license).
+- Instances with four or fewer Amazon vCPUs, Azure vCPUs, or Google Cloud vCPUs should be considered equivalent to one socket (or Oracle processor license).

-- Instances with more than four AWS or Azure vCPUs require one socket for every four Amazon/Azure vCPUs used (rounded up to the nearest multiple of four) or every four Azure/AWS vCPUs used (rounded up to the nearest multiple of four).
+- Instances with more than four AWS, Azure, or Google Cloud vCPUs require one socket for every four vCPUs used (rounded up to the nearest multiple of four).

 Oracle Standard Edition Limitations

-Under this cloud computing policy, Oracle DB SE may only be licensed on instances with up to 16 AWS/Azure vCPUs.
+Under this cloud computing policy, Oracle DB SE may only be licensed on instances with up to 16 AWS, Azure, or Google Cloud vCPUs.

-Oracle DB SE1 and SE2 may only be licensed on instances with up to eight Amazon vCPUs or eight Azure vCPUs if licensing Database Standard Edition 2 using the Named User Plus metric, a minimum of 10 NUP licenses is required per 8 Amazon vCPUs or 8 Azure vCPUs.
+Oracle DB SE1 and SE2 may only be licensed on instances with up to eight Amazon vCPUs, eight Azure vCPUs, or eight Google Cloud vCPUs.
+If licensing Database Standard Edition 2 uses the Named User Plus (NUP) metric, a minimum of 10 NUP licenses is required per eight vCPUs.

 Licensing Oracle Database Enterprise Edition on Azure